peterpeterparker/daviddalbusco.com/src/blog/firebase-cloud-functions-git-commands-github-graphql-api.md

 #### Query

 I did not use any GraphQL clients (as for example [Apollo](https://github.com/apollographql/apollo-client)) to perform the queries.
-Instead, I developed a utility function to perform the HTTPS requests.
+Instead, I developed a utility to perform the HTTPS requests.

 ```javascript
 import fetch, {Response} from 'node-fetch';